peteroupc/peteroupc.github.io/colorgen.md

 <a id=RGB_Colors></a>
 ## RGB Colors

-RGB color spaces describe the intensity that a set of tiny red, green, and blue light-emitting dots should have in order to reproduce a given color on an electronic display.
+Red-green-blue (RGB) color spaces describe the intensity that a set of tiny red, green, and blue light-emitting dots should have in order to reproduce a given color on an electronic display.
 For many RGB color spaces, this intensity relationship is nonlinear because human color perception is nonlinear.

-The following details concepts related to red-green-blue (RGB) color spaces.
+The following details concepts related to RGB color spaces.

 <a id=0_1_Format></a>
 ### 0-1 Format